lifeitech/nce/README.md

 ### The Method

-This is an implementation of  [Noise Contrastive Estimation (NCE)]( http://proceedings.mlr.press/v9/gutmann10a/gutmann10a.pdf ) on 2D dataset.
+This is an implementation of  [Noise Contrastive Estimation (NCE)]( http://proceedings.mlr.press/v9/gutmann10a/gutmann10a.pdf ) in PyTorch on 2D dataset.

 NCE is a method to estimate energy based models (EBM)